The certificazione CE is an indispensable element in the marketing of certain types of products on the European market.

 This is the person, natural or legal, which manufactures the product or materially and commissioned the design and manufacture, marketing it under his name or trademark.

-This figure has the obligation to draw, or to prepare a competent laboratory, come Sicom Testing, the evaluation procedure of conformity, making sure that it is consistent with the requirements of European Union directives.
+This figure has the obligation to draw, or to prepare a competent laboratory, What Sicom Testing, the evaluation procedure of conformity, making sure that it is consistent with the requirements of European Union directives.